image/svg+xml

 Cascais (Portugal)

-To achieve these objectives, Cascais implemented the Free Mobility Program, a bold policy that allows its residents, students, and workers to use municipal buses and bike-sharing for free.
-Simultaneously, Cascais launched a public transport tender that doubled the supply of buses.
-In the next five years, they will gradually be replaced by hydrogen-powered ones.
-Cascais has the first national hydrogen charge station.
+Key measures include the Free Mobility Program, offering residents, students, and workers free access to municipal buses and bike-sharing, alongside a public transport tender that doubled bus supply.
+Over the next five years, buses will be progressively replaced by hydrogen-powered vehicles, supported by Portugal’s first hydrogen refuelling station.

 Website Website city Facebook Mobility Facebook